PROFESSOR BOB NOWLAN

 gay-lesbian-bisexual-and-transgender freedom, justice, and

 equality.
-I have long been a pioneer in boldly teaching and
+I have been a pioneer in teaching and working on

-issues and causes (but I never deliberately aimed to be so, as I
+causes (but I never deliberately aimed to be so, as I just did

-just did what I found right and necessary, and then, time after
+what I found right and necessary, and then, time after time,

-time, subsequently found out that I had been pioneering when I
+subsequently found out that I had been pioneering when I hadn't

-I began contributing as a member of the Executive Board--as College of Arts and Sciences Representative--of United Faculty and Staff of UW-Eau Claire, American Federation of Teachers Local 6481, in the spring 2015 semester; I will begin a two-year term as Vice-President of United Faculty and Staff of UW-Eau Claire on August 1, 2015.
+I began contributing as a member of the Executive Board--as College of Arts and Sciences Representative--of United Faculty and Staff of UW-Eau Claire, American Federation of Teachers Local 6481, in the spring 2015 semester.
+Since August 1, 2015 I have been serving a two-year term as Vice-President of United Faculty and Staff of UW-Eau Claire on August 1, 2015.
 I am also a long-time, at-large member of The American Association of University Professors, as well as of the AFL-CIO through Pride at Work.

 I was born in